-I am Assistant Professor of German in the School of Modern Languages at the Georgia Institute of Technology.
+I am Associate Professor of German in the School of Modern Languages at the Georgia Institute of Technology.
 I received my Ph.D. in Germanic studies from the University of Texas at Austin in 2011.
 In 2011, I was awarded the 2011 Texas Foreign Language Teaching Excellence Award at the University of Texas.
 I teach courses on all aspects of German studies, with a particular emphasis on 20th century culture, literature, and media.
 I am the director of the Berlin part of the German Languages for Business And Technology (LBAT) study abroad program at Georgia Tech.

 See book announcement here: